SLIDER

 Showing posts with label Tech Support.
 Show all posts

-Can I Edit This File Template in Canva?
+Can I Edit This Template in Canva?

 In my Etsy shop I get this question a lot for my templates.
 Given the popularity of Canva it's a reasonable question and many 'would be' customers possibly even expect that of course these will work in Canva.